 Conference hall of the Center for Urban History

-Welcome to Yulia Kovalenko's lecture "Rebels and Pirates: Amateur Filmmaking as a Cultural Phenomenon" which continues the public program for the exhibition "Society with a Film Camera."
+Welcome to Yulia Kovalenko's lecture "Rebels and Pirates: Amateur Filmmaking as a Cultural Phenomenon" which continues the public program for the exhibition "Society with a Movie Camera."

 Not a cheap hobby, a romantic protest, desperate enthusiasm, everyday practice – throughout its history, amateur films appeared in different status, but almost always found themselves on the periphery of cinema as such.
 However, drifting from protests against the commercialization of young art to the creation of the foundations of entire national cinemas by improvised means, film amateurs often shook the boundaries of "official" cinema.

-Exhibition "Society with a Film Camera" invites you to look into the world of amateur cinema.
+The exhibition "Society with a Movie Camera" invites you to look into the world of amateur films.
 It shares the history of this phenomenon and shows unique and previously unseen materials.
 The exhibition is based on a collection of amateur films from private collections accumulated over the past ten years by the Urban Media Archive of the Center for Urban History.